anarthal/servertech-chat/README.md

 ## Architecture

-The server is based on Boost.Beast, asynchronous (it uses stackful coroutines) and single-threaded.
-It requires C++17 to build.
+The server is based on Boost.Beast, asynchronous (C++20 coroutines) and single-threaded.
+It requires C++20 to build.
 It uses Redis and MySQL for persistence.

 The client is web-based and uses Next.js.
 It communicates with the server